Innoble/playground-aez0swj4/statement.md

 I first thought of this search during the Code of Kutulu contest, where I placed 4th.
 Kutulu is a 4-player simultaneous game in which it is very hard to write a good search, because of the exploding searchspace.
 Smitsimax helped me solve this problem.
-I was inspired by my work to code an ultimate tic tac toe bot using MCTS.
+I was inspired by my work to code an ultimate tic tac toe (UTTT) bot using MCTS.
 This is where my use of the UCB formula comes from. *Disclaimer: I am not completely sure if my search doesn't already exist in some form, but if it doesn't, I have coined the name "Smitsimax" , more as joke than anything else.
 If anyone is more versed in search algorithms and knows its true name, do let me know.*

 CSB is a two player zero sum game.
 This makes something like minimax a natural choice as a search algorithm.
 The main problem is the simultaneous nature of the game.
 Both players decide what to do simultaneously and after this, the turn is calculated.
 The basic version of